BLCM/bl3mods/Aaron0000/Balands/README.md

 Phebert - No change other than a possible damage adjustment.

-Reflux - Increased ammo cost by one, projectile count by one, and magazine size by 40%.
+Reflux - Increased projectile count by one and magazine size by 40%.

- ┗----Rationale: The Reflux was basically Brainstormer 2.0.
-Rather than ruining the damage, the ammo cost was increased to make it worth considering the Brainstormer over the Reflux at times.

 Slow Hand - Set lifesteal to 1.75%.